 Assess The Competition

-The next step to picking the right digital marketing channel is to study similar businesses.
+The next step to choosing the right digital marketing channel is to study similar businesses.
 Find brands that are selling similar or the same products or services that you are, and dig through their followers, social media and even comments.
+You can also follow digital marketing trends and follow the trail to see which platforms your competitors are currently active on.
 You might just find a customer who has made a suggestion that you can use in your business.

 Studying your competitors’ moves can help you see where their audience is more active, what their audience looks like, what they’re doing already and what you can do differently to stand out.